Dental Implants — Midland, TX

 Missing All Teeth

-Patients who are in need of significant tooth replacement may benefit from selecting All-on-4-implant-retained dentures as opposed to traditional dentures.
+Patients who are in need of significant tooth replacement may benefit from selecting All-On-4 implant dentures as opposed to traditional dentures.
 This state-of-the-art procedure relies on a minimum of four precisely placed implants to create sturdy and confident results for patients.
-All-on-4 can be used in the upper or lower jaw, and the treatment is typically reserved for patients who have lost all of their teeth.
+All-On-4 can be used in the upper or lower jaw, and the treatment is typically reserved for patients who have lost all of their teeth.

 Understanding the Cost of Dental Implants

 There is no fixed price for dental implant procedures, and the cost may vary widely from one treatment to the next.
 Dr. Drisdale can give you a good idea of what you should expect to pay for yours during a consultation.
 During this appointment, he will consider several factors to determine the approximate cost of your overall procedure, including how many teeth are being placed, where they are located, and more.
 Once we have a price, we can start thinking of ways to make dental implants fit comfortably within your budget.
 No matter the price of dental implants, they are well worth the investment!